Simple-PPT/Simple-PPT/README.md

 </div>
 <h2 align="center">Introduction</h2>

 Think making PPT is too annoying?
 Do a lot of PPT all at once?
-If you meet these conditions, you can try our program: Auto-make-PPT.
+If you meet these conditions, you can try our program: Simple PPT.

 It can help you complete PPT faster.
 If you are not satisfied, you can modify the places you are not satisfied with - this greatly improves the efficiency of your PPT production.